domenicopopolizio/domenicopopolizio.github.io/README.md

 p.s.
 I'm italian, so sorry if my english is not perfect, it isn't my language, however I do my best :)

-(That's also why in my code the most of the comment/sentences aren't in english, but in italian.)
+(That's also why in my code the most of the comment/sentences aren't in english, but in italian).